2023 Solar Incentives Guide for Franklin Square, NY - Tax Credits & Rebates

 Next Steps for Installing Solar in Franklin Square

-Solar incentives may come from your local utlity company, the New York government or the federal government.
-The variety of solar incentives available has facilitated the nationwide growth of solar energy use in the last 15 years.
-Talking to your local Franklin Square solar panel installation expert is the best first step towards making sure you get all the incentives you qualify for when you switch to solar energy.
+Solar energy use nationwide has gone up significantly in the last 15 years, in part thanks to the increase in availability of solar incentives.
+You may get these incentives from the federal government, the New York government or your local utility company.
+Speaking with your local Franklin Square solar panel installation expert is a great first step towards making sure you get all the incentives you qualify for when you switch to solar energy.

 EcoWatch's Franklin Square, NY Solar Incentives FAQs

-How much can I save on my electric bill annually if I install solar panels on my Franklin Square home?
+How much can I save on my electric bill annually if I add solar panels to my Franklin Square home?

 When does the federal solar tax credit end?

 You can power your home with multiple types of renewable energy, or a combination of renewable and non-renewable energy.
-Make sure you discuss your ideas with your local Franklin Square solar installer.
-They can help you with the plan for your project and educate you on the various incentives that you will or won't qualify for.
+Be sure to talk through your plan with your local Franklin Square solar installation expert.
+They can help you with the plan for your project and also help you understand the various incentives that you might or might not qualify for.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.